 Taking An Extended Break From Squash

-Sometimes life gets in the way of squash and for many reasons you might not be able to play for a while.
-Let's look at things you can do to ensure you don't fall too far behind your nemesis
+Sometimes you might not be able to play squash for a while.
+Here are some things you can do to ensure you maintain some progress.

 Court renovations and upgrades, changes to work or study schedules, changes to personal circumstances, abduction by aliens or many other possible reasons could cause you to have to take a break from playing squash.
 But that doesn't mean you can't "Do Something Every Single Day To Improve Your Squash!".
 So here are some ideas for you to maintain your fitness, interest and motivation in squash.
 BTW, if you have any ideas that I missed, please email me and I'll add them to the article - with a credit to you, of course!